 MASEx Founder Aaron Tsai Calls for Urgent Decentralization and Regulation of STOs

 Aaron Tsai, Founder and Chief Capitalist of MAS Capital Universal Exchange Inc. (MASEx), calls for sweeping changes in regulation and the creation of decentralized markets for listing and trading of security token offerings (STOs).
-Speaking at the Security Token Summit in Los Angeles on April 8, 2019, Tsai stated MASEx is open for business and ready to lead in the innovative age of STOs.“It is ironic that these same regulators have no issue for these same investors to lose all their money at the casino or horse track!”
-Click To Tweet
+Speaking at the Security Token Summit in Los Angeles on April 8, 2019, Tsai stated MASEx is open for business and ready to lead in the innovative age of STOs.

 In a speech entitled “Age of Asset Tokenization: Decentralization vs. Regulation”, Tsai looked at developments in the crypto world and dealt with the challenges facing security tokenization.
 Tsai notes the US financial system, the world’s strongest centralized framework, is under heavy fire from the adoption of crypto currencies.